The Malt Maniacs Manifesto – “The next 15 years”

 Well, whisky is an art form, isn’t it?

 The community originally developed around Johannes van den Heuvel’s Malt Madness website which was launched in 1995.
 By 1997 several visitors were posting their comments and the international ‘Malt Maniacs’ community gradually evolved.
 When we had grown to 12 ‘certified’ members in 2002 we launched our own E-zine.
 A few years later the E-zine evolved into our own Malt Maniacs website and French Maniac Serge Valentin added his WhiskyFun site to the mix, creating a trilogy of websites.
 2012 Saw a number of changes as our founder Johannes retired from The Maniacs and our new website was born.
-Our founder and enlightened dictator Johannes has been succeeded by a steering committee and our membership has grown to over 30 certified Maniacs.

 As the web and our understanding of it has grown since those early days of the 90’s, many more of our Maniacs have founded their own websites and, although not official Malt Maniac publications, you can find links to them on the members page.